 Biological Source: Digitalis consists of dried leaves of Digitalis purpurea Linn., family-Scrophulariaceae.
-After collection leaves are dried immediately at temperature below 60 ºC and they contain no more than 5% moisture.
-After drying leaves are stored in moisture proof container.
+After collection leaves are dried immediately at a temperature below 60 ºC and they contain no more than 5% moisture.
+After drying leaves are stored in moisture-proof container.

 Cultivation and Collection: The seed of digitalis are small in size, so they are mixed with sand for sowing.
 Leaves are collected in both the years but leaves collected when 2/3 of flowers are fully developed.
-The seedling is than transplanted into the field.
-Generally the leaves are collected in the early afternoon, with a belief that maximum cardio-active glycosides are present at that time.
+The seedling is then transplanted into the field.
+Generally, the leaves are collected in the early afternoon, with the belief that maximum cardio-active glycosides are present at that time.
 The leaves are immediately dried after collection below 60 ºC and dried leaves are stored in airtight containers.
-The dried leaves should not contain more than 5% moisture, since it promotes hydrolysis of cardiac glycosides resulting in loss of cardiac activity 15.
+The dried leaves should not contain more than 5% moisture since it promotes hydrolysis of cardiac glycosides resulting in loss of cardiac activity 15.